This article was last updated by on

 You can also check the following video to learn the process of pruning.

-Common Problems with African Violet Leaves
+Common Problems With African Violet Leaves

 Here are a few common problems seen with African Violet leaves.

-1. Long and Narrow Leaves
+1. Long & Narrow Leaves

 Solutions